Welcome to UNH!

 Q: I can’t log into MyHealth&Wellness.
 The system is telling me that it is unable to find my record.
 What should I do?

-A: Incoming students will not be able to login to MyHealth&Wellness until the end of June/beginning of July.
+A: Incoming students will be able to log into MyHealth&Wellness once they get an account through the USNH system (late spring/early summer).
 If after that time you are still having trouble please contact our office.

 A: We will still accept your information after the deadline but please submit as soon as possible, and at the latest, before you arrive on campus.

 Q: I am not living on campus.
 Do I still have to submit health forms?

 Q: Do I have to use the UNH Health & Wellness physical exam and immunization forms?

 A: No. We will accept any form that you receive from your healthcare provider's office.
 Forms will need to include documentation of two MMR vaccines (with the first one given one year after date of birth).
 We do, however, require you to complete our TB Screening Form, which is located in MyHealth&Wellness.

 Q: How can I confirm you’ve received my information?

 A: Please do not call our office to confirm receipt of your forms.
 Log into MyHealth&Wellness, click the “Forms” link on the left side menu, and check the “Status” of your forms.

 A: Students must include proof of immunization of: